 Currently Not Collectible (CNC) status – sometimes referred to as Hardship status – temporarily pauses IRS tax debt collection efforts.
-CNC allows you to get through a period of financial hardship without worrying about how you’re going to pay your back taxes.
+CNC allows you to get through financial hardship without worrying about how you’re going to pay your back taxes.

 While CNC status is in effect, all collection efforts cease, including letters, phone calls, wage garnishment, bank account levies, and federal tax liens.
 Currently Not Collectible won’t stop penalties and interest, however, from being added to your tax debt.

 Before the IRS removes your CNC status, they’ll notify you in advance so that you can setup a repayment plan.
-In some cases, the IRS may approve Currently Not Collectible status as opposed to an OIC when they determine a taxpayer’s financial hardship is temporary.
+In some cases, the IRS may approve Currently Not Collectible status as opposed to an OIC.
+This happens when they determine a taxpayer’s financial hardship is temporary.

 An installment agreement doesn’t reduce your tax debt, but it does give you the opportunity to pay it off in more manageable monthly payments rather than all at once.

 Your current income and debt/expenses determines your monthly IRS payment amount and the length of your installment term.

 One benefit of an installment agreement is that most taxpayers with tax debt who apply will be approved.
 The IRS doesn’t restrict payment plans to only those with financial hardships.

 Innocent Spouse Relief